ome/omero_search_engine/readme.rst

             recieved_results_data.append(res)

         recieved_results = len(returned_results["results"]["results"])
-        #et the bookmar to used in the next the page, if the number of pages is bigger than 1
+        #set the bookmark to be used in the next the page if the number of pages is greater than 1
         bookmark = returned_results["results"]["bookmark"]
         #get the total number of pages
         total_pages = returned_results["results"]["total_pages"]